jyothishri184/Market-basket-Analysis/README.md

 ```

-2. Run the preprocessing notebook:
+2. Preprocessing:

- ⚡Open and run the Pre_Processing_Market_Basket_Analysis.ipynb notebook.
+ ⚡Open and run the Pre_Processing_Market_Basket_Analysis.ipynb notebook and Explore pre-processing.

- ⚡This notebook processes the provided online_retail_II_10_11.csv data and generates the local_output.csv file.
+3. Algorithm

-3. Explore the preprocessed data
+ ⚡The local_output.csv file contains the preprocessed data, use it for further steps.

- ⚡The local_output.csv file contains the preprocessed data.
+## Python Libraries Used

- ⚡Use this data for further steps.
+ 🌟 Pandas

- ⚡Or you can directly use the local_output.csv from Data folder for further steps.
+ 🌟 Numpy

-// changeeeeeeeeee
+ 🌟 Pyspark // changeeeeeeeeee

 ## License
 This Power BI Cryptocurrency Analysis project is licensed under the MIT License.